 Orange County Mensa actively participates in this program by judging local entries.
 We also do fund-raising throughout the year to benefit our Educational Fund for the Orange County Mensa Scholarship, which is administered through the Mensa Foundation.

-- Applicant must be enrolled for the Fall term of the academic year 2014-2015 in a degree program in an accredited American institute of post-secondary education.
+- Applicant must be enrolled in a degree program in an accredited American institute of post-secondary education.

 - While some of the scholarships are for specific areas of study, most are for students in any major.